saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 In this task, you verify your web application now loads, and you can see the home page of the web app.

-1. Select **Overview** in the left-hand menu of your App Service, and select the **URL** of your App service to launch the website.
+1. Select **Overview** in the left-hand menu of your App Service and select the **URL** of your App service to launch the website.
 This link opens the URL in a browser window.

    ![The App service URL is highlighted.](media/app-service-url.png "App service URL")